colonelsammy/octopress/source/_posts/2013-10-09-compile-time-fizzbuzz-without-boost.markdown

 which is exactly what we want!

-Adding the additonal conditions for Buzz and FizzBuzz is trivial (as long as we remember to test for FizzBuzz first!):
+Adding the additional conditions for Buzz and FizzBuzz is trivial (as long as we remember to test for FizzBuzz in the right place!):

 ```
 struct Fizz{};